Formula-9/TJA-Player-Vita/README.md

 ### Updates

 ***12/08/2019:*** Big rewrite, the application will still use Vita2D for rendering, and audio playback will be done with SDL2 (with Mixer).
+Also, chart search is done on start on another thread, which allows the main thread to display a "Now Loading" message on the screen!

 ### Notes
 In its current state, this application is not playable yet.